Hyperparameter Optimization in Machine Learning: Optimizing for Multiple Objectives

 Initial efforts towards MO optimization for HPO~\citep{Jin2006:Multi} were inspired by evolutionary techniques \citep{Yao1999:Evolving, Nolfi2002:Evolution, Igel2005:Evolutionary, friedrichs2005evolutionary}.
 To mitigate the large computational cost of evaluating a single hyperparameter configuration (e.g., training a DNN), sample-efficient Bayesian optimization (BO) techniques have been introduced~\citep{hutter_sequential_2011, snoek_practical_2012, bergstra2011algorithms}.

 Multi-objective Bayesian optimization (MBO) techniques can be categorized into three classes.
-First, \emph{scalarization}-based MBO methods map the vector of all objectives to a scalar~\citep{Knowles2006:Parego, Zhang2009:Expensive, Nakayama2009:Sequential, Paria2019:Flexible, Golovin2020:Random} and then use conventional single-objective BO techniques.
-The scalarization is defined by using a weight vector $\mathbf{w} \in \mathbb{R}^n$.
+First, \emph{scalarization}-based MBO methods map the vector of all objectives to a scalar $V$~\citep{Knowles2006:Parego, Zhang2009:Expensive, Nakayama2009:Sequential, Paria2019:Flexible, Golovin2020:Random} and then use conventional single-objective BO techniques.
+The scalarization is defined by using a weight vector $w \in \RSet^n$.
+Some common choices for $V$ are: \begin{itemize} \item Inner product between objective and weight vectors (also known as random weights): $V_{\text{RW}}(f(\lambda), w) = f(\lambda)^\top w$; \item The scalarization used in~\cite{Knowles2006:Parego}, called ParEGO: